FZJ-JSC/JUBE/docs/glossar.rst

    log
       Show logs for the given benchmark directory or a given benchmark.

+      If no benchmark id is given, last benchmark found in directory will be used.
+If benchmark directory is missing, current directory will be used.

+   status
+      Show status string (RUNNING or FINISHED) for the given benchmark.

+      If no benchmark id is given, last benchmark found in directory will be used.
 If benchmark directory is missing, current directory will be used.

    continue
       Continue an existing benchmark.
 Not finished steps will be continued,